Resources / Reference Poses for Artists

 Returning to reference

 When drawing feels hard to begin, reference can reduce friction.
 When motivation is low, having something ready to draw removes one more decision.
-If that feels familiar, see Starting When Motivation Is Low.

 If you have a few minutes and a place to make marks, reference is enough.